Background of the workshop

 - Laurent Drouet (RFF-CMCC): Net zero-emission pathways reduce the physical and economic risks of climate change

 18:20 – 19:00.
-Moderated plenary discussion around the following guiding questions.
+Plenary discussion around the following guiding questions.
 Moderator: Elmar Kriegler.

 - How can climate impacts be integrated in mitigation pathway analysis to provide a comprehensive multi-dimensional picture on the costs and benefits of mitigation?